kuflow/kuflow-sdk-python/kuflow-temporal-activity-robotframework/CONTRIBUTING.md

-# Developing kuflow-temporal-activity-kuflow
+# Developing kuflow-temporal-activity-robotframework

-This doc is intended for contributors to `kuflow-temporal-activity-kuflow`
+This doc is intended for contributors to `kuflow-temporal-activity-robotframework`

 ## Development Environment